favourumeh/Identifying-Player-Position/README.md

 # Identifying-Player-Position
+  -  Feel free to try out the tool created by cloning the repository and opening the file: 'Testing_All_Models.py'.
+Follow the flowchart in the **Section 12** of this README for further guidance.

 ## Section 1: Project overview
  - Created a tool that enables an NBA scout to identify an NBA player's position based on their per 36minutes statistics using 6 classification models.